 Francis Suarez: Also in the United States, Miami city’s mayor confirmed, on March 13, that he has contracted COVID-19.

-Fabio Wajngarten: Top aide to Brazilian President Jair Bolsonaro tested positive after he returned from a US trip where he met, among others, President Donald Trump, who later tested negative for the virus.
+Fabio Wajngarten: Top aide to Brazilian President Jair Bolsonaro diagnosed with coronavirus after he returned from a US trip where he met, among others, President Donald Trump, who later tested negative for the virus.

-Michal Wos: Poland’s environment minister has tested positive for coronavirus, he said in a tweet on March 16.
+Michal Wos: Poland’s environment minister has diagnosed with coronavirus, he said in a tweet on March 16.

 Tom Hanks and Rita Wilson

-The popular Hollywood couple announced on March 11 they were infected by the coronavirus and were placed in quarantine in a Gold Coast hospital in Australia.
+The popular Hollywood couple announced on March 11 they were diagnosed with coronavirus and were placed in quarantine in a Gold Coast hospital in Australia.

-Luis Sepulveda: Best-selling Chilean writer, who lives in northern Spain, also said he was infected.
+Luis Sepulveda: Best-selling Chilean writer, who lives in northern Spain, also said he was infected and being diagnosed with coronavirus.
 Reports say he showed symptoms of the coronavirus in February after he returned from a literary festival in Portugal.

 The British actor and musician said he has tested positive for COVID-19 on March 16 in a video posted on Twitter, and that although he had no symptoms so far he was isolating himself from others.